“I want the other parent of my child’s parental rights to end.”

 Over the past 20 years, our family lawyers in Southern California have helped parents who have abandoned their children terminate their parental rights.
 As soon as you hire our firm, you can count on our experience and accountability to help you get the best result for your case.
 Talk to us now.

 Section 7820 of the California Family Code says that if a parent is found to have abandoned their child, the family law court can take away their parental and custody rights.
-For example, you might be able to prove that the other parent has left your child and end their custody rights if they have:

 By giving up parental rights, the other parent would no longer be able to have custody or visitation rights over your child in the future.

 According to California Family Code section 7820, you can start a proceeding for termination of parental rights to get a child under 18 years old released from the custody and control of the child’s legal parent or parents if the child fits any of the descriptions in California Family Code section 7822.
-Some people who can bring cases of child abandonment are:

 If the child was left without identification or if the other parent (or legal parents) hasn’t gotten in touch with the child, we may be able to take custody away from the other parent.